What is a Virtual Assistant?

-What a Virtual Assistant Is
+A Quick Guide to What a Virtual Assistant Is and Does

-Virtual assistants are especially in demand by entrepreneurs and online businesses that need help but don't want to bring on staff in their location.
-However, many small and mid-size businesses use virtual support, especially for specific tasks such as social media management.
+Virtual assistants are especially in demand by entrepreneurs and online businesses that need help but don't want to bring on staff at their location.
+However, many small and mid-size businesses use virtual support, especially for specific tasks, such as social media management.

-What a Virtual Assistants Does
+What a Virtual Assistant Does

 How to Hire a VA

 While virtual support is a great home business idea, getting virtual help is crucial for home business owners to maximize income and facilitate growth.
-As a home business owner, there comes a time in which it's impossible to do everything, at least well enough to be efficient and effective.
+As a home business owner, there comes a time at which it's impossible to do everything oneself, at least well enough to be efficient and effective.
 Hiring a virtual assistant frees up your time so you can focus on the work that will make money.
 Plus, many virtual assistants are better than you at some tasks.
 It's always faster and less expensive in the long run to hire out duties you're not skilled at.

 The first step in hiring a virtual assistant is to make a list of the tasks you want to outsource.
 Make a complete list, prioritizing the activities you want to delegate first.
 For example, if managing email is time-consuming and tedious, put that at the top of your list.
-Or maybe tech issues are taking too much time, you can outsource website management.
+Or maybe tech issues are taking too much time, and you can outsource website management.

 How to Start a Virtual Assistant Business

 A few great advantages to starting a virtual assistant business are that it's fast, affordable, and easy to do.
-There is a high need for help, and if you already have the skills and equipment to get started, you can find your first client and be on your way quickly.
+There is a growing need for virtual help, and if you already have the skills and equipment to get started, you can find your first client and be on your way quickly.

 The first step is to determine the type of service you want to offer and two whom.
-Will you specialize in a specific task such as graphic design or bookkeeping?
-Will you focus on a niche market, such as online entrepreneurs or Realtors?
+Will you specialize in a specific task, such as graphic design or bookkeeping?
+Will you focus on a niche market, such as online entrepreneurs or realtors?
 Once you know what you're offering, you'll want to set up your price for services, which can be per hour or you can sell packages designed to recruit long-term clients.